coezbek/Zonos/README.md

 PYTHONUNBUFFERED=1 uv run zonos_cli.py --text "Hallo Leute!
 Mein Name ist Chris Sweeney" --language de > out.txt
 ```

-If you want to modify the text you also need to update the phonemes hard coded in `_torch.py`.
+If you want to modify the text you also need to update the phonemes hard coded in `_torch.py` (modify where it says `HACK`).

 The code should produce a log output which looks like this: